 Getting Started¶

-jQuantStats provides two entry points depending on what data you have available:
+jQuantStats provides two entry points depending on what data you have:

 | Prices and positions | Portfolio |